-For a man who could not speak English when he landed in the US in the 1930s to escape the German persecution back home in Austria, Billy Wilder took to Hollywood like a fish to water.
+For a man who could not speak English when he landed in the US in the 1930s to escape the Nazi persecution back home in Austria, Billy Wilder took to Hollywood like a fish to water.
 Impressed by Billy's craft in the 1944 noir film Double Indemnity, Satyajit Ray sent him a 12-page letter.
 Though Ray never got a reply, Billy had done what only one auteur could do for another: Making Ray fall in love with American cinema for what they entertained, and later for what they taught, leading Ray to consider cinema as a distinct form of art.

 Fight against code